Passport 1.5 — Personalized Dashboard & Onboarding

 Tools + Skills — Interface Design, Figma

 Designing a personalized experience for Passport's over 72k users.
-Passport is platform by OneValley that empowers startups by providing resources such as perks, mentorship, funding, and events.
+Passport is a platform by OneValley that empowers startups by providing resources such as perks, mentorship, funding, and events.
 I worked with the design team to update the existing Passport and OneValley branding, and create a personalized onboarding and dashboard experience that would better tailor content to the users' goals and would increase discovery and retention.

 During my time at OneValley, I was able to work on their main B2C platform, Passport.
 Previous to this 1.5 update, Passport had not been updated in 1-2 years since it's initial launch, and since then the platform has grown tremendously, reaching a 47% growth in 2021 prior to the 1.5 launch in 2022.
 Passport version 1.5 will also act as an in-between to Passport 2.0, which is planned to have more personalized content and features.